Results and Resits

 Fees & Funding

 You will not have to pay tuition fees but you will have to pay a one off external examination fee.
-In 2020/21 the fee is £136, no matter how many exams you re-sit.
+In recent years the fee is £136, no matter how many exams you re-sit.
+We would advise you to confirm the cost of an external repeat year on this page of the Student Intranet.

 You will not receive student funding (e.g. student loans or grants for fees or living costs) as you are not required to attend your course.
 It is your responsibility to inform the relevant student finance service of your situation, including: